mediax1/discord-ticket-bot/README.md

 ## Join My Discord

-Join my Discord server for support or to chat with the community: [DarkEyes Discord](https://discord.gg/darkeyes)
+Join my Discord server for support or to chat with the community: [Dynexus Discord](https://discord.gg/dynexus)

 You can also DM me on Discord: `@mediax1`